tom-krieger/win_screen_resolution/README.md

 Please keep in mind that this works not for remote desktop sessions.
 This module adds a fact `win_screen_resolution` for the current screen resolution.

+Screen resolution change will be done during user logon.
+Therefore a Powershell script is installed and configred in the Windows fregistry.

 ## Setup

 ### What win_screen_resolution affects

 This module changes the screen resolution of a windows system and stores this resolution permanently.
+The screen resolution will be rest after each logon.

 ### Setup Requirements